schippersdennis/Dennis-Schippers--React-Student-Dashboard/README.md

 >- Option 1: As a user I want to be able to indicate by means of a checkbox whether I only want to show in the bar chart how nice the assignment was, only want to see how difficult the assignment was, or both.

 >- Option 2: As a user, in addition to filtering on 1 person, I also want to be able to filter on multiple people.
 That is why I want to see a checkbox in the overview of my students that I can do
->- tick if I want to include the data of this specific student in my graph
+>- Tick if I want to include the data of this specific student in my graph
->- uncheck if I want to exclude the data of this specific student from my graph.
+>- Uncheck if I want to exclude the data of this specific student from my graph.
 >- Option 3: As a user I want to be able to see how 1 specific assignment scored.
 Therefore, I want to see a list of all the assignments that I can tick to show me a bar chart with the score on the y axis (as before) and the names of the students on the x axis.